Rice to Sudan: Cooperation or Confrontation?

-Ms. CONDOLEEZZA RICE (U.S. Secretary of State): Hundreds of thousands of men, women and children have been murdered.
+CONDOLEEZZA RICE: Hundreds of thousands of men, women and children have been murdered.
 Nearly two million more have been driven and displaced from their homes in Darfur, a multitude of people almost four times larger than the population of Washington, D.C.
 The United States has called this tragedy by the only name that captures its meaning, the only name it deserves: genocide.

 KELEMEN: While the secretary's speech was filled with dramatic calls for outside intervention, she was vague on how she sees the situation playing out.
 Sudan is refusing to allow a United Nations peacekeeping force into the country.
 President Omar al-Bashir stood firm on that during his trip to New York last week, despite appeals from U.N.
 Secretary General Kofi Annan, President Bush and other world leaders.
 Speaking through an interpreter, President Bashir argued that a U.N. force is a ploy to re-colonize Sudan.

-President OMAR AL-BASHIR (The Sudan): Our country refuses completely any attempt to re-colonize us in this sly manner.
+OMAR AL: Our country refuses completely any attempt to re-colonize us in this sly manner.

 KELEMEN: For the time being, the United Nations is working out ways to get more help to the ill-equipped African Union force already in Darfur.
 Secretary Rice is trying to build up diplomatic pressure.
 She says Sudan faces, as she put it, a clear and consequential decision, a choice between cooperation with the U.S. and the world or confrontation.